amitshekhariitbhu/android-interview-questions/README.md

 * What is the `hashCode()` and `equals()` used for?
 * What are these `final`, `finally` and `finalize`?
 * What is memory leak and how does Java handle it?
 * What is garbage collector?
-How it works?
+How does it work?
-  -All objects are allocated on the heap area managed by the JVM.
+  - All objects are allocated on the heap area managed by the JVM.
   As long as an object is being referenced, the JVM considers it alive.
   Once an object is no longer referenced and therefore is not reachable by the application code, the garbage collector removes it and reclaims the unused memory.
 * `Arrays` vs `ArrayLists`.